-BonyPid-1000 - Clinical data
+BonyPid - Clinical data

-There have been two clinical trials using BonyPid-1000 in orthopedic indications: Pilot (First in Man) study BonyPid-1000-101 and study BonyPid-1000-102 (both are pilot studies).
-Both studies assessed the safety and effectiveness of BonyPid-1000 when implanted in highly traumatic patients experiencing severe contaminated or infected open long fractures classified as Gustilo IIIA and IIIB.
-The severe open fracture indication was selected as one of the most sensitive disease model in order to demonstrate the efficacy of immediate implantation of BonyPid-1000 into the open fracture void during the first surgical intervention.
-We are currently planning BonyPid-1000-103, our confirmatory clinical study which is designed to support CE mark submission which study is expected to also serve as a safety and preliminary effectiveness study as part of the FDA approval process.
-The study is planned to be a multinational, multicenter, prospective, open-label, dual arm study to demonstrate the safety and efficacy of BonyPid-1000.
+There have been two clinical trials using BonyPid in orthopedic indications: Pilot (First in Man) study BonyPid-101 and study BonyPid-102 (both are pilot studies).
+Both studies assessed the safety and effectiveness of BonyPid when implanted in highly traumatic patients experiencing contaminated or infected open long fractures with high severity of Gustilo IIIA and IIIB.
+This indication was selected as the most sensitive disease model in order to demonstrate the safety of immediate implantation of BonyPid into the open fracture void during the first surgical intervention.
+We are currently planning BonyPid-103, our pivotal clinical study which is designed to support CE mark submission.
+The study is planned to be a multinational, multicenter, prospective, open-label, dual arm study to demonstrate the safety and efficacy of BonyPid.

-The BonyPid-1000-101 clinical study, conducted in the Philippines, had all the patients enrolled and complete their follow-up as required in the study.
-The BonyPid-1000-102 clinical study is in the same status and demonstrated similar results.
-Both studies for orthopedic indications are open label, non-randomized, single arm clinical studies using BonyPid-1000 concomitantly with the best available standard of care: intravenous antibiotics (systemic treatment), irrigation and debridement followed by fracture stabilization by fixation.
+The BonyPid-101 clinical study, conducted in the Philippines, is in the process of data management and BonyPid-102 clinical study is ongoing in Europe with similar results so far.
+Both studies for orthopedic indications are open label, non-randomized, single arm clinical studies using BonyPid concomitantly with the best available standard of care: intravenous antibiotics (systemic treatment), irrigation and debridement followed by fracture stabilization by external fixation.

-BonyPid-1000-101 clinical study
+BonyPid-101 clinical study

-This study was a pilot (First in Man) clinical trial assessing the safety and effectiveness of a BonyPid-1000 medical device implanted in highly traumatic patients experiencing contaminated or infected open long fractures with high severity grades of Gustilo IIIA and IIIB.
-Most patients were injured by traumatic motorbike accidents, and most of the remaining patients were either injured pedestrians or fall victims.
-The study was designed to demonstrate both the safety and the efficacy of BonyPid-1000 upon immediate implantation into the open fracture void during the first surgical intervention in severe and contaminated open fractures.
-BonyPid-1000 was used concomitantly with the standard of care (SOC) used in the trial hospital, which represents the most common standard of care used worldwide in this indication.
+This study was a pilot (First in Man) clinical trial assessing the safety and effectiveness of a BonyPid medical device implanted in highly traumatic patients experiencing contaminated or infected open long fractures with high severity grades of Gustilo IIIA and IIIB.
+Most patients were injured by traumatic motorbike accidents, and the remaining patients were either injured pedestrians or fall victims.
+The study was designed to demonstrate both the safety and the efficacy of BonyPid upon immediate implantation into the open fracture void during the first surgical intervention in severe and contaminated open fractures.
+BonyPid was used concomitantly with the standard of care (SOC) used in the trial hospital, which represents the most common standard of care used worldwide in this indication.
 For this study, 16 patients were enrolled.
 Their mean age was 31 (ages 21 - 55 years), and all of them had open tibial fractures.
 Eleven patients had Gustilo IIIA and five patients had Gustilo IIIB.

-Primary BonyPid-1000 implantation was performed following target fracture irrigation and debridement.
-In case additional irrigation of the soft tissue was needed prior to soleus flap and or skin graft, a second BonyPid-1000 implantation was performed at the discretion of the investigator.
+Primary BonyPid implantation was performed following target fracture irrigation and debridement.
+In case additional irrigation of the soft tissue was needed prior to soleus flap and or skin graft, a second BonyPid implantation was performed at the discretion of the investigator.
 All fractures were fixated by external fixators.
-Soft tissue closure and X-Ray images of the bone healing process demonstrated the healing of the fractures
+Soft tissue closure and X-Ray images of the bone healing process demonstrated the healing of the fractures.

-Immediate wound closure on the first surgery including BonyPid-1000 implantation (day 0) was done in eight patients.
+Immediate wound closure on the first surgery including BonyPid implantation (day 0) was done in eight patients.
 In eight other patients, the treatment was much more complicated; five patients needed skin grafts and three patients needed a soleus flap followed by skin graft procedures.

 From a safety perspective, results at the time of reporting (six-month follow up) have shown no serious adverse events (AEs) nor have any deaths been reported.
 All AEs reported were mild or moderate.
 No amputation events were recorded.
-No target bone infection was reported in any of the patients during the 12 months following treatment (namely, no target bone infections in any of the 16 patients).
+No target bone infection was reported in any of the patients during the 12 months following treatment (namely 0 target bone infections in all 16 patients).
 In contrast, the historical control group with a similar severity of open fracture from the same hospital demonstrated a 27% bone infection rate.

-Callus, which represents the initiation of bone healing process, was seen in 14 patients within few weeks post BonyPid-1000 implantation, initiating at as early as eight weeks after bone implantation in 50% of the patients.
+Callus, which represents the initiation of bone healing process, was seen in 14 patients within few weeks post BonyPid implantation, initiating at as early as eight weeks after bone implantation in 50% of the patients.

-BonyPid-1000-102 clinical study - ongoing
+BonyPid-102 clinical study - ongoing